How To Recognize Dental Concerns In Your Pet | Pet Care Tips

 But one of the first things that we can notice just by looking at the mouth is if one side is completely clean and the other side has a bunch of tartar, plaque, gingivitis on it, then what that’s telling us is that our animal is purposely avoiding chewing on one side and the clean side is getting all the abrasion from chewing the kibble and getting cleaned up.
 So there might be something that is painful on the one side of the mouth.
 So, again, visual inspection.

-The other way is that you reach down to your pet and they avoid contact like it hurts.
-Okay.
+The other way is that you reach down to your pet and they avoid contact like it hurts, okay.?
 That’s a great indication that there’s something wrong in their mouth.
 Do they have a toy that they normally like to play with and now they’re dropping that toy or they’re avoiding putting that toy in the mouth?
-Watching them eat.
-Are they avoiding eating the kibble?
+Watching them eat, are they avoiding eating the kibble?

-Great examples, I’ve had many patients that have come in where they’re the owner tells me, hey, well, the dog or cat is just sitting there staring at the water, or they start to lick the water and then they shake their head or they sit and stare and drool looking at the kibble.
+Great examples, I’ve had many patients that have come in where the owner tells me the dog or cat is just sitting there staring at the water, or they start to lick the water and then they shake their head or they sit and stare and drool looking at the kibble.
 Well, that animal obviously knows that it’s going to be painful when they go to eat or they go to drink and so now they’re avoiding it.
 They want to, but they’re avoiding it.
 And so that’s another great indication that, hey, there’s something wrong.
 We need to address the teeth.
 We need to get them looked at.

-A dental cleaning is one way that we can go about removing all of that built up bacteria and tartar and plaque and then get good X-rays of the teeth so that we know if there’s a disease process that is affecting a tooth and whether or not tooth needs to be removed or have an advanced endodontic procedure done for a root canal or salvage procedure.
+A dental cleaning is one way that we can go about removing all of that built up bacteria and tartar and plaque and then get good X-rays of the teeth so that we know if there’s a disease process that is affecting a tooth and whether or not that tooth needs to be removed or have an advanced endodontic procedure done for a root canal or salvage procedure.

 But obviously getting into a veterinarian where we can do that deep scaling that deep cleaning and polishing and really evaluate the teeth is the best thing that you can do.
 So have that discussion with your veterinarian.
-When you go in for your next check, ask the veterinarian to, you know, give you advice on when that next thing should be, because not every dog is the same.
+When you go in for your next check, ask the veterinarian to give you advice on when that next thing should be, because not every dog is the same.
 Right?
 Just with people.

 That PH balance in the saliva, the diet, the way that they eat, you know, is this animal just literally gulping down the food and not chewing at all?
 Or do they sit there and really chew and break down the debris that’s in the mouth?
 This all affects how quickly we get calculus and tartar build up and gingivitis.
 And that is really going to impact whether or not you need a cleaning once a year.
 Some crazy ones, you know, every six months.
 Or are you good with every couple of years?